ericfransen/notes/README.md

 - **Automated Repo Creation**: If you have the GitHub CLI (`gh`) installed, the setup script can automatically create a private repository on GitHub for you.
 - **Self-Contained**: All scripts and configuration live within this single repository.
 - **Smart Sync**: An optional local cron job syncs changes to your private notes repository at 11:59 PM local time, but only if notes were changed that day.
+- **Encrypted Remote Vault**: An optional encryption of your GitHub notes vault.

 ## Prerequisites